 The best thing you can do to make the most of your interview is to prepare for it; and by preparing for it, I don’t just mean that you should buy yourself a well-fitting suit and be on time.
 Your main concern should be becoming familiar with the job interview questions.

-We have created a list of the 20 most common interview questions to help you prepare effectively for your next encounter with an employer.
-So, if you are looking for a job and want to make sure that you will give your best take a look.
+To help you prepare effectively for your next big day, we have created a list of the 25 most common interview questions.
+So, if you are looking for a job and want to make sure that you will give your best, take a look below.

 1. Can you tell us a bit about yourself?

 If there was a prize for most common interview questions, this would win.
 The ‘Tell us about yourself’ interview question serves as an ice-breaker, but most job seekers find it one of the hardest ones to answer.
 It is a favourite interview opener as it gives recruiters a chance to assess how prepared, eloquent and relevant you are for the job.
 Employers want to get to know who you are.